-If you've got yourself a new iPad 4 or iPad mini, you'll want to start downloading the best iPad apps straight away.
+If you've got yourself an iPad Air or new iPad mini, you'll want to start downloading the best iPad apps straight away.
 And if you already have an iPad 4 or older iPad, you might want to update it with some new apps.
 It's the apps that really set iOS apart from other platforms - there are far more apps available on the App Store for the iPad than any other tablet.

 Science apps are the most abundant in iTunes.
 There are several solar systems, and periodic table.
 If you search science in iTunes, you will find pages.
 The only thing science apps are missing is a projection app.

 Posted on Wednesday June 15, 2011 by Staff Writers The iPad has found its way into hospitals, retail stores and homes across the nation, but it’s also making a big splash in the classroom, even with some of the best online colleges.
 With a great selection of apps focused on everything from word processing to keeping in touch with classmates, the tablet computer can be an invaluable tool for learning — no matter your age.
 Online science students haven’t been left out, of course, and there are a wide range of applications offering help with chemistry, biology, astronomy and even the math that comes along with certain fields.
 If you’re a college student looking to supplement your science studies, these apps are some of the best for learning, sharing, researching and just plain having fun.